Gaurav-Pande/Image-Denoising/README.md

 ## Approach 2

 In this approach, we have used supervised learning to learn the clean image given a noisy image.
-The function approximator chosen is a neural network comprising of convolutional and residual blocks, as shown [].
+The function approximator chosen is a neural network comprising of convolutional and residual blocks, as shown in figure below.
+Two experiments were conducted, one with pure convolutional layers and the other with mix of convolutional and residual block as detailed below.

-## Experiment
+## Experiment 1

+#### Datasets

+Two datasets were used in this experiment PASCAL VOC 2010 [2] and CBSD68.
+The PASCAl training data contains approximately 10k images.
+This dataset is split into training, valid and test datasets with ratios 80, 10 and 10 respectively.
+The CBSD68 is used for testing purpose only, in this experiment.

+##### Architecture

-Two datasets were used in this experiment [PASCAL] and [CBSD].
-The PASCAl training data contains approximately () images.
-This dataset is split into training, valid and test datasets with (),() and () respectively.
-As shown in (), the architecture takes an Input image, and then it is passed through convolutional layers having 64 filters of 9x9 kernel size, 32 filters of 5x5 kernel size, and 1 filter of 5x5 filter size respectively.
+As shown in the figure below, the architecture takes an Input image, and then it is passed through convolutional layers having 64 filters of 9x9 kernel size, 32 filters of 5x5 kernel size, and 1 filter of 5x5 filter size respectively.
 Relu activations are used in all the layers.
 Stride used is of size 1, so the output size is reduced by 8 pixels in all directions.
+To accommodate this, we can either pad the image or give a larger input size. we chose to go with the latter as chosen in [1].

+ <img src="https://drive.google.com/uc?export=view&id=1e1CNawerSWRO6VuyaDZwvvmqQ3-zFBZB" width="425" height = "700"/> <img src="https://drive.google.com/uc?export=view&id=1QXtY1UzQ3NPQJbD6wGcGBFkEELuc4uE6" width="425" height = "600"/>

+#### Data Augmentation/Pre-processing

-To accommodate this, we can either pad the image or give a larger input size.
-We chose to go with the latter as chosen in [].
-So the input image size used is  33x33 and output size is 17x17.
-So as input images have varied dimensions in PASCAL dataset(or other datasets), during preprocessing, we have cropped the images.
+The input image size used is of size 33x33 and output size is 17x17.
+As input images have varied dimensions in PASCAL dataset(or other datasets), during preprocessing, we have cropped the images.
 Note that crop can be at random part of the image.
 So, this acts as data augmentation technique as well.
 The 33x33 input image should have noise as well.
 The added noise is random from 10-50.

-##### architecture

- <img src="https://drive.google.com/uc?export=view&id=1e1CNawerSWRO6VuyaDZwvvmqQ3-zFBZB" width="425" height = "700"/> <img src="https://drive.google.com/uc?export=view&id=1QXtY1UzQ3NPQJbD6wGcGBFkEELuc4uE6" width="425" height = "600"/>

-##### Training network:
+##### Training:

-Pytorch is used to write the code, and network is trained in google colab [] using GPU's.
-Training is done batchwise using 128 batches of 33*33 noisy input images.
+Pytorch [4] is used to write the code, and network is trained in google colab using GPU's.
+Training is done batchwise using 128 batches of 33x33 noisy input images and 17x17 corresponding clean target images.
 MSE loss and Adam optimzer were used with learning rate of 0.001.
 Using the clean target image of 17x17, the MSE loss is calculated from the networks output image.
 Training is done for 100 epochs at this configuration.
 As loss got stagnated here we reduced learning rate to 0.0001 and trained another 50 epochs.
 After this, we added a residual block to the network and initialized its weights to random weights, with other layers weights unchanged.
 This network is trained for another 50 epochs with learning rate 0.01.
-We have stopped training at this point due to longer training periods (50 epochs approximately took 2 hours), even though it been shown in [], that adding more residual blocks will improve the PSNR scores further.
+We have stopped training at this point due to longer training periods (50 epochs approximately took 2 hours), even though it been shown in [1], that adding more residual blocks will improve the PSNR scores further.
 At all stages of training, validation loss (as shown) is calculated and monitored as well to see if the network is generalizing to unseen data.

-## loss curves.
+#### Traning and validation loss graph:

  ![image](https://drive.google.com/uc?export=view&id=1tEq0Vf-vPjtD-smrQXUVQ9Vc0-qc2qJo)

-## Results and Observations
+#### Results and observations:

 The average PSNR scores and SSIM scores on the test set of PASCAL, for the best model was given below.
 Note that best model is 3 layered, as 5 layered one couldn't be trained completely due to computing constraints.
 Input crop size of 200 was used to show the results instead of 33.
 Also, left value in the column indicates average PSNR compared with noisy input, while the right bolded one indicates the average PSNR with the denoised output.
 Similar case with SSIM.